The Mummy (1999 film): Special effects

 The filmmakers reportedly spent $15 million of the budget on special effects alone.
 The Mummy features hundreds of shots that required optical or digital special effects in post-production.
 Effects house Industrial Light & Magic (ILM) contributed more than 140 shots, with additional work done by Cinesite (60 shots) and Pacific Title/Mirage (45 shots, and the film's title sequences.)

-Sommers engaged ILM while still developing the script, having previously worked with ILM effects supervisor John Andrew Berton, Jr. on Deep Rising.
-ILM was eager for the challenge the film provided, and produced a proof of concept for The Mummy's effects in late 1997 to demonstrate the feasibility of Sommers' vision to executives.
+Sommers engaged ILM while still developing the script, having previously worked with ILM effects supervisor John Berton on Deep Rising (1998).
+ILM was eager for the challenge the film provided and produced a proof of concept for The Mummy's effects in late 1997 to demonstrate the feasibility of Sommers' vision to executives.
 The filmmakers sought to make something faster and scarier for the title creature, using cutting-edge techniques to create something never before seen.
 ILM started developing the look of the Mummy three months before filming started.
 "We wanted to create a photorealistic corpse that was obviously not a man in a suit, obviously not an animatronic, and obviously alive," he recalled.

 Over a months-long period, the designers worked on developing four distinct stages for the Mummy.
 Stage one was the mummy at its most decayed, with tattered bits of clothing, skin, and sinew hanging over a skeleton.
 Stage two added areas of regenerated skin, with stages three and four having the Mummy almost fully regenerated with only small areas of its innards showing through.
 The artists developed black-and-white sketches, then moved on to color treatments before building the creature in the computer; models were also made to use as reference for the digital artists.
 The initial states of the Mummy were created entirely by computer, while later stages combined live-action performance.
 To supplement prosthetics and makeups applied on set, LED lights and pieces of tape served as tracking points so that digital "cutouts" could be applied to Vosloo's face and body in postproduction; Vosloo remarked that walking around the set he felt like a Christmas tree.